jdittrich/userNeedResearchBook/text/dataGathering.md

 > You mentioned that the application needs to have the correct file format when you collaborate with someone.
 Could you tell me a bit more about your collaboration process?

-By altering the topic you can cover the issues you need to know about and, if needed, bring your research back on course.
+By altering the topic, you can cover the issues you need to know about and, if needed, bring your research back on course.
 But do it considerate—each topic needs time to unfold.

 ### Switch methods

 <!-- MAYBE: add context to the examples like "switching from… to… while saying on topic" -->

 Every method has its strength and weaknesses.
-So it makes sense to transition between methods in your research
+So it makes sense to transition between methods in your research.

 By using different methods on the same topic, you can gain new perspectives on it.